Tesh N Writings

 “The words of a talebearer are as wounds and they go down into the innermost parts of the belly” (Proverbs 26:22).

-The danger in being around such people is that if you are not careful and discerning, they can easily create wrong impressions in your mind about other people.
-Unconsciously, you find yourself believing and then responding to someone based on what you have been told by the talebearer that the person did or said.
-But for all you know, the poor fellow may never have said or done that thing.
+The danger of being around these people is that, if you are not careful and discerning, they can easily create false impressions in your mind about others.
+Unintentionally, you might start believing their narratives and responding to someone based on what you heard from the gossip, rather than on your own experience.
+However, the individual in question may never have said or done what was claimed.

 The Vision Killer

-“Don’t you think you are better off selling just fabrics?”
-It was just a suggestion from a friend after she made an outfit for her, but it put an end to Tracy’s life-long dream of becoming a fashion designer.
-The more she reflected on those words, the more incompetent she saw herself.
-And now because of that snide remark, her tailoring shop has been shut down while she’s busy pursuing an administrative job she neither enjoys nor gets fulfillment from.
+“Don’t you think you’d be better off just selling fabrics?”
+This was a suggestion from a friend after Tracy made an outfit for her.
+However, it ultimately crushed Tracy’s lifelong dream of becoming a fashion designer.
+The more she thought about those words, the more incompetent she felt.
+As a result of that offhand remark, her tailoring shop shut down, and now she finds herself pursuing an administrative job that neither brings her joy nor fulfillment.

-God has uniquely created each of us with special skills, potentials and talents.
-We all have different ways of handling problems and projects.
-In expressing our personal views about someone else’s personality, work, or idea, we need to ensure that our words are helpful and constructive not discouraging and destructive.
+Each of us is uniquely created with special skills, potentials, and talents.
+We all cope with problems and projects in different ways.
+When expressing our opinions about someone else’s personality, work, or ideas, our words must be helpful and constructive, rather than discouraging or damaging.

 Foul Talk

-You are ten minutes late for an important job interview in one of the leading oil companies in the country.
+You are ten minutes late for an important job interview at one of the leading oil companies in the country.
 It’s bad enough that you are stuck in the middle of a traffic jam, then from nowhere, some reckless bus driver comes along to cause confusion on the road and delay you even further.
-The next thing you hear coming out of your mouth to the bus driver is ‘Are you crazy?
+The next thing you hear coming out of your mouth to the bus driver is, ‘Are you crazy?
 What kind of idiot are you?
-You must be a really big fool’.
+You must be a really big fool.’

-When we exchange such strong language, it’s easy to give excuses such as I was provoked, angry, or irritated.
-Or the driver was obviously in the wrong.
-But do such excuses count before God?
-As far as God is concerned, our tongues are meant for praises and every other thing that is noble, pure, lovely and admirable (Philippians 4:8).
-The tongue is not for cursing, swearing or for any kind of obscenity.
-“With the tongue we praise our Lord and Father and with it we curse men, who have been made in God’s likeness.
+When we use strong language, it’s easy to justify our words by saying we were provoked, angry, or irritated, or that the other person was clearly in the wrong.
+But do these excuses hold any weight before God?
+According to Him, our tongues are meant for praise and for everything noble, pure, lovely, and admirable (Philippians 4:8).
+The tongue should not be used for cursing, swearing, or any form of obscenity.
+As it is written, “With the tongue, we praise our Lord and Father, and with it, we curse men, who have been made in God’s likeness.
 Out of the same mouth come praising and cursing.
 My brothers, this should not be” (James 3:9-10).

 The Sensitive Speaker